 Mr. Youngblood represents clients in litigation matters.
-His practice focuses on matters involving regulatory and antitrust issues.
+His practice focuses on civil and criminal antitrust.

 Mr. Youngblood received his B.A., with Honors, in Philosophy with the minor in Astronomy from Swarthmore College in 2012.
 He earned his J.D. from Duke University School of Law, Magna Cum Laude in 2016.
 After law school, Mr. Youngblood served two years as a Law Clerk to the Honorable Louise W. Flanagan in the United States District Court for the Eastern District of North Carolina.

 The bulk of Mr. Youngblood’s practice consists of defending complex, multi-billion dollar antitrust class actions and criminal investigations or prosecutions conducted by the Department of Justice, Antitrust Division.
 Additionally, Mr. Youngblood has represented or advised clients in matters involving contract, dealer-termination issues, and suspension and debarment.
 Mr. Youngblood has represented clients, pro bono, in landlord-tenant disputes.